cmconlan/TfWM-Accessibility-Tool/README.md

 - `reference` - contains the OpenAPI documentation for the RESTful API provided by the backend, created using [stoplight.io studio](https://stoplight.io/studio/).
 - `sql` - contains a number of SQL statements within files.
 The base level queries are Postgres compatible, with MySQL and SQLite compatible queries residing in their respective folders.
 - `src` - contains the Python source for the ETL and modelling process, largely adapted from the previous project [repository](https://github.com/alan-turing-institute/DSSG19-WMCA-PUBLIC).
 Also contains the source code for the RESTful API in `src/www`.

+### Running the unit tests
+Make sure that all the requirements are installed, and that the virtual environment is activated (if nedded).
+Navigate to `src/www` and run `pytest -v`.
+The full test takes around 10 minutes on the University server.